 Deer Management Program

-We will continue deer management in fall 2019: October 1 — December 31.
+We are continuing our deer management program: October 1 — December 31.

 Teatown’s forests are being threatened by many factors, including overabundant deer, invasive plants and insects, climate change, and urban sprawl.
 These issues are often interconnected such that one may occur or worsen because of the presence of another.
 While we must address all of these issues, research indicates that overabundant deer are the most immediate and reversible threat to forest health.

 White-tailed deer are an important component of our ecosystem, aiding in nutrient cycling and providing food for larger predators.
 Unfortunately, over the last half century deer populations have grown beyond what the forest can support.
 Deer rely on native forest plants for food, so when there are too many deer, plants become scarce.
 As a result there are few young trees to replace an aging forest.

 What does this mean for the future of Teatown’s forest?
 We anticipate that as our canopy trees die, native trees will not easily replace them.
 Instead, large openings in the forest will be filled with exotic, invasive plants.
 This is already happening in some areas of Teatown’s forests.
 If we take no action to change the course of our forests’ future, we will have a landscape dominated by invasive plants with few maturing trees.

 Teatown has an adaptive deer management program which aims to reduce deer populations to densities that protect the ecological integrity and health of our preserve.
 The preserve continues to experience high impact to vegetation from deer indicating that the population needs to be reduced further.
 As a result, we will continue deer management in fall 2019 with a small, controlled bow-hunting program.

 Safety is our top priority.